Can’t find what you’re looking for? Contact the office on 01603767101 or firstname.lastname@example.org

-An HMO exisits where there are 3 or more occupiers living in the same property, not members of the same household (not related) and sharing facilities.
-There is a separate definition where a building comprises of converted self-contained flats and the standard of convefrsion does not meet the 1991 Building Regulations and more than a third of the flats are let under an AST.
+An HMO exists where there are 3 or more occupiers living in the same property, not members of the same household (not related) and sharing facilities.
+There is a separate definition where a building comprises of converted self-contained flats and the standard of conversion does not meet the 1991 Building Regulations and more than a third of the flats are let under an AST.

-Since the Housing Act 2004 came into force it has been a requirement that large HMOs are licensed under mandatory licensing.
+Since 1st October 2018 it has been a requirement that HMOs are licensed under mandatory licensing.
 Currently mandatory licensing applies nationwide to HMOs that: